nicholaszollinger/nicholaszollinger.github.io/_projects/MCPEngine.md

 ---
 title: MCP Engine
-subtitle: School Work
+subtitle: School Project
-summary: A C++17 engine that I created in School.
+summary: A C++17 Game Engine written from scratch.
+#client: Anvod Studio
+#tools: 1.
+Figma 2.
+Illustrator 3.
+Procreate
-date: 2023-05-01 08:00:00 +0300
+date: 2023-05-01 08:01:35 +0300
-image: /images/project-1.jpg
+image: '/images/project-9.jpg'
 ---

-This is some text about the project.
-I should talk about the features.
+This is a more detailed summary of the project.